BALaka-18/Paper-Citation-Graph---A-ChatGPT-Plugin/SETUP.md

 # Setup — trying this out locally

 This gets the project running on your own machine.
-There are two ways to use it — pick one to start (you can try the other later):

 **ChatGPT App.** Runs inside a ChatGPT conversation.
-Uses your own ChatGPT Plus/Pro usage instead of a separate API — no Gemini key needed for this mode.
+Uses your own ChatGPT Plus/Pro usage instead of a separate API

 ## 1. Prerequisites